Applications of deep learning to relativistic hydrodynamics: Models

-The related network we adopted in this work is the {\tt stacked U-net} ({\tt sU-net})~\cite{Kaiming:2015}, which is a variation of the traditional encoder-decoder network that could enhance gradient flow in the deeper part of the network during back propagation.
+The related network we adopted in this work is the {\tt stacked U-net} ({\tt sU-net})~\cite{he2016deep}, which is a variation of the traditional encoder-decoder network that could enhance gradient flow in the deeper part of the network during back propagation.
 Fig.~1 presents an intuitional view of the network structure.
 It consists of 4 serially connected U-net blocks with residual connections between them.
 Each U-net block has 3 convolution layers and 3 deconvolution layers.
 In each U-net block, the output of the first two convolution layers are also fed into the last two deconvolution layers respectively by concatenating the feature maps along the channel dimension.
-The activation function for all layers except for the output one is \emph{Leaky ReLU} $f\left( x \right) = \max \left\{ {x,0.03x} \right\}$, while that for the output layer is \emph{softplus} $f\left( x \right) = \ln \left( {1 + {e^x}} \right)$ for $T^{\tau\tau}$ mapping and $f\left( x \right)=1$ for $T^{\tau x}$ and $T^{\tau y}$ mapping.
+The activation function for all layers except for the output one is \emph{Leaky ReLU} $f\left( x \right) = \max \left\{ {x,0.03x} \right\}$, while that for the output layer is \emph{softplus} $f\left( x \right) = \ln \left( {1 + {e^x}} \right)$ for $T^{\tau\tau}$ mapping and $f\left( x \right)=x$ for $T^{\tau x}$ and $T^{\tau y}$ mapping.
 To make the network focus more on local patterns, we set the kernel size of all convolution and deconvolution layers to $3\times3$.
 The loss function of the network is \emph{normalized MAE loss} $Loss = \frac{ |y_1 - y_0|}{ | y_0 |}$, where $y_1$ is the output of the network and $y_0$ is the ground truth.
 We use the standard mini-batch stochastic gradient descent algorithm for optimization.
-The batch size for training is 16 and learning rate exponentially decays from $10^{-3}$ to $10^{-5}$.
-Our code is built with TensorFlow and the training process runs for about 1 day on a machine with single NVIDIA Tesla P40 GPU, using 10000 ``initial" and ``final" profiles from {\tt VISH2+1} hydrodynamic simulations.
+The batch size for training is 16 and learning rate exponentially decays from $10^{-3}$ to $10^{-5}$. {Each weight is randomly initialized from the uniform distribution on $[-0.001,0.001]$ and each bias is set to zero.} Our code is built with TensorFlow and the training process runs for about 1 day on a machine with single NVIDIA Tesla P40 GPU, using 10000 ``initial" and ``final" profiles from {\tt VISH2+1} hydrodynamic simulations.